hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > From whom, or what they are, can't be described;
 >
-> Another box, to show he's justin trade,
+> Another box, to show he's just in trade,
 >
 > Will meet your eyes, on which is wrote "bills paid".
 >
-> This they conceive will confidence encrease,
+> This they conceive will confidence increase,
 >
 > And will with doubtful traders make their peace:
 >